relientm96/capstone2020/docs/markdown/introduction.md

 ### Introduction

+**NOTE**: This is still a work in progress document, and will be finished before the start of Endeavour 2020.

 This is the technical documentation of the project "Australian Sign Language Recognition".
 The documentation will cover the following aspects of our project:

 * Overview: